Superb sounds. Fast and easy to use. Feature rich. Widely compatible. Costs less. No-brainer.

 Last, and far from least, Notion supports ReWire as a host and slave in 64-bit or 32-bit mode.
 During playback, with Notion as the host, you have full access to Notion’s playback and performance features using the computer keyboard or MIDI keyboard.
 As the stereo stream from the slave application arrives at Bus A in the mixer, you can alter gain, panning, effects, and so on, just like any other instrument.

-As a slave, Notion follows the commands of a host application but.
-Notion can send up to 32 streams to the host application, plus start and stop playback and audition new notes.
+As a slave, Notion follows the commands of a host application.
+Notion can send up to 32 streams to the host application, start and stop playback, and audition new notes.
 In fact, you may even forget that Notion is in slave mode until the host begins a playback operation.

 For an extremely potent, yet easy-to-use combination, ReWire Notion with Studio One.
-Now you can take advantage of Notion’s superior playback sounds and notation capabilities, including video scoring, plus Studio One’s in-depth editing, processing, and (with Studio One Professional) mastering and digital release features—including direct upload to PreSonus’ Nimbit direct-to-fan online marketing and promotion platform.
-Of course you also can save your scores as PDF files!
+Now you can take advantage of Notion’s superior playback sounds and notation capabilities, including video scoring, plus Studio One’s in-depth editing, processing, and (with Studio One Professional) mastering and digital release features.
+Of course you also can save your scores as PDF files.

-Here’s a bit of good news: Notion 5 can run with 64-bit or 32-bit addressing on Mac and Windows.
-It works great with Windows 8 touchscreens and Mac Retina displays, too.
+Here’s more good news: Notion 5 can run with 64-bit or 32-bit addressing on Mac and Windows.
+It works great with Windows touchscreens and Mac Retina displays, too.